MateenCode/CRUD-MySQL/README.md

 # CRUD-MySQL
-A demonstrate of CRUD method Node🔥 + SQL📊
+A demonstrate of CRUD method Node + SQL📊

 ## ScreenShot